Navigating the Warped Realities of Generative AI

 Deep fakes - a combination of “deep learning” and “fake” - refer to manipulated media generated using artificial intelligence.

 Deep fakes – a combination of “deep learning” and “fake” – refer to manipulated media generated using artificial intelligence.
-This term first appeared in November 2017 when a Reddit user introduced r/deepfakes, a subreddit specifically dedicated to creating and spreading AI-edited videos inserting female celebrity faces into pornographic content.
-Users relied on an algorithm that combined the facial features of one person with the body of another, creating a realistic-looking video.
-According to a study conducted by Deep Trace Labs, in 2019, “non-consensual deep fake pornography” accounted for 96% of the total deep fake content available online, and specifically aimed at damaging the reputation and credibility of women.
+This term first appeared in November 2017 when a Reddit user introduced r/deepfakes, a subreddit dedicated explicitly to creating and spreading AI-edited videos inserting female celebrity faces into pornographic content.
+Users relied on an algorithm that combined one person’s facial features with another’s body, creating a realistic-looking video.
+According to a study conducted by Deep Trace Labs in 2019, “non-consensual deep fake pornography” accounted for 96% of the total deep fake content available online and aimed explicitly at damaging the reputation and credibility of women.

 Although the subreddit was removed in February 2019, deep fake technology has continued to evolve and is increasingly used in political contexts.
-For example, deep fake videos of prominent activists and politicians supporting Hong Kong protesters circulated widely on social media to discredit the movement, while another footage of House Speaker Nancy Pelosi with her speech slowed down to make her look intoxicated was retweeted by former President Donald Trump.
+For example, deepfake videos of prominent activists and politicians supporting Hong Kong protesters circulated widely on social media to discredit the movement.
+At the same time, another footage of House Speaker Nancy Pelosi with her speech slowed down to make her look intoxicated was retweeted by former President Donald Trump.

 THE NEXT EVOLUTION OF DEEP FAKES

-The danger posed by deep fakes has increased considerably with the development of Generative AI .
-This powerful development uses machine learning algorithms to autonomously create new data, such as images, videos and text.
-To do this, it uses machine learning models consuming large sets of data and ultimately producing new content based on the knowledge acquired from studying this information.
+The danger posed by deep fakes has increased considerably with the development of Generative AI.
+This powerful development uses machine learning algorithms to autonomously create new data, such as images, videos, and text.
+To do this, machine learning models consume large sets of data and ultimately produce new content based on the knowledge acquired from studying this information.
 These models are trained to recognize patterns in the data they consume before applying them to new content that looks realistic but is actually completely fabricated.

-“Traditional” deep fake imagery was often limited in scope, lacking in technology, difficult to access and not widely available to the average audience.
+“Traditional” deep fake imagery was often limited in scope, lacking in technology, difficult to access, and not widely available to the average audience.
 In comparison, Generative AI offers endless possibilities to its users by generating instant, affordable, accessible, and realistic visual content.
-As the technology becomes increasingly accurate, images have the ability to create their own context, which is a significant asset for malign actors.
+As the technology becomes increasingly accurate, images can create their context, a significant asset for malign actors.
 From this perspective, the tool is the next evolution of the traditional deep fake imagery threat.

-Online communities have been a driving force in the spread of deep fakes since it first took hold in the digital ecosystem, serving as an entry point and collaborative space for interested users.
+Online communities have been a driving force in spreading deep fakes since they first took hold in the digital ecosystem, serving as an entry point and collaborative space for interested users.
 These communities can now leverage Generative AI to create and distribute convincing fake images and quickly disseminate them on social media platforms, potentially causing significant harm to individuals and organizations.

-As the technology continues to evolve, the number of individuals using it to create malicious content will most likely increase.
-Indeed, Generative AI imagery is not yet subject to strict regulatory guidelines such as a label explicitly highlighting its synthetic nature, while users are not always aware of the latest developments in AI capabilities, making it easier to deceive.
-ChatGPT can also offer significant help in writing prompts by generating text that can guide Generative AI to create accurate and realistic imagery, thus more sophisticated and harder to detect.
-In short, Generative AI’s mainstream accessibility amplifies the once theoretical deepfake threat, enabling rapid, low cost, easy to use content creation tools without traditional attribution trails – a significant challenge to digital security and trust.
+As the technology evolves, the number of individuals using it to create malicious content will likely increase.
+Indeed, Generative AI imagery is not yet subject to strict regulatory guidelines such as a label explicitly highlighting its synthetic nature.
+At the same time, users are not always aware of the latest developments in AI capabilities, making it easier to deceive.
+ChatGPT can also offer significant help in writing prompts by generating text that can guide Generative AI to create accurate and realistic imagery, thus more sophisticated and more complex to detect.
+In short, Generative AI’s mainstream accessibility amplifies the once theoretical deepfake threat, enabling rapid, low-cost, easy-to-use content creation tools without traditional attribution trails – a significant challenge to digital security and trust.

 NO MORE UNCANNY VALLEY

 The “uncanny valley” is a phenomenon that describes the discomfort people feel when confronted with artificial representations, such as robots or computer-generated images, that closely resemble humans but have slight imperfections.
-This eerie sensation occurs when the representation is almost human, but not quite, making it unsettling.
-The biggest danger posed by Midjourney 5, one of the most prominent AI-generated digital models, is the difficulty of accurately distinguishing Generative AI-created content from human-made content without proper verification.
+This eerie sensation occurs when the representation is almost human but not quite, making it unsettling.
+The most significant danger posed by Midjourney 5, one of the most prominent AI-generated digital models, is the difficulty of accurately distinguishing Generative AI-created content from human-made content without proper verification.
 According to a Syzygy Group survey of public perception of Generative AI in Germany, 94% of Germans believe that AI-generated images are so sophisticated that it is difficult to distinguish them from human content.
-Similarly, only 8% of Germans are able to identify a photo of a real person among AI-generated images of fake individuals.
-This concerning trend shows the influence of Generative AI on our perception of available information, as users may not be able to discern fake content from manipulated content.
+Similarly, only 8% of Germans can identify a photo of a natural person among AI-generated images of fake individuals.
+This concerning trend shows the influence of Generative AI on our perception of available information, as users may be unable to discern fake content from manipulated content.

 Efforts are underway to create parallel technology that can reliably recognize Generative AI content, but such initiatives lag behind the speed of the tool’s development.
 Writer is a free service that shows the percentage of human-generated content in a text.
-Image forensics can also analyze an image’s metadata to detect signs of manipulation, while training machine learning algorithms on a large Generative AI dataset can be used to detect new related imagery.
-However, no technology is currently able to reliably recognize all instances of Generative AI content.
+Image forensics can also analyze an image’s metadata to detect signs of manipulation.
+At the same time, training machine learning algorithms on a large Generative AI dataset can be used to detect new related imagery.
+However, no technology can reliably recognize all instances of Generative AI content.

-Difficulties in differentiating authentic from Generative AI-generated images could pose a significant challenge for the upcoming 2024 presidential elections, as the technology is likely to be deployed as a political tool to spread digital disinformation.
-Deep fake imagery that is difficult to debunk could be exploited to drive a narrative and deceive voters, while simultaneously creating an opportunity for conspiratorial theories to take root.
-Malicious actors might allege that credible media content is deep fake – now that the line between genuine and fabricated is blurred – which could erode trust towards all types of media, already at a historically low level.
+Difficulties differentiating authentic from Generative AI-generated images could pose a significant challenge for the upcoming 2024 presidential elections, as the technology will likely be deployed as a political tool to spread digital narrative attacks.
+Deepfake imagery that is difficult to debunk could be exploited to drive a narrative and deceive voters while simultaneously creating an opportunity for conspiratorial theories to take root.
+Malicious actors might allege that credible media content is deepfake – now that the line between genuine and fabricated is blurred – which could erode trust towards all media types, already at a historically low level.
 In a similar vein, AI-generated content could be used to deceive journalists, leading to the spread of fake news and increased reputational harm.
 In addition, deep fakes created for satirical purposes may be exploited to mislead users.
-For example, a Generative AI deep fake video created for entertainment purposes could be taken out of context and disseminated as real information, leading to confusion, misinterpretation, and increased polarization in society.
+For example, a Generative AI deep fake video created for entertainment could be taken out of context and disseminated as real information, leading to confusion, misinterpretation, and increased societal polarization.

 FROM POLARIZING POLITICS TO ALTERNATIVE HISTORY AND FABRICATED NATURAL DISASTERS

-Online factions are in competition to concoct the most outlandish and high-risk scenarios using advanced technologies, pushing the boundaries of AI-generated content and reshaping our perception of reality.
+Online factions compete to concoct the most outlandish and high-risk scenarios using advanced technologies, pushing the boundaries of AI-generated content and reshaping our perception of reality.
 There are many examples of fake Generative AI images created for different use cases, as seen on platforms such as Reddit and its online communities.

 Some of the most viral fake Generative AI imagery depict the arrest of former US President Donald Trump, Melania Trump and Stormy Daniels laughing together, or Trump playing guitar in prison in the context of the much-anticipated arraignment.